80masters/Github-Tutorial-for-Linguists/tutorial index.md

 5. on the desktop version, click on the **\+** in the top-left corner
 6. click on the word **clone** that should appear near the top-center of the screen
 7. click on **Github-Tutorial-for-Linguists**
-8.Click on the checkmark near the bottom-center of your screen
+8. click on the checkmark near the bottom-center of your screen
-9. You now have an additional folder within your computer's github folder that contains the files for this tutorial that you can edit, copy-n-paste, and/or delete at your leisure!
+9. you now have an additional folder within your computer's github folder that contains the files for this tutorial that you can edit, copy-n-paste, and/or delete at your leisure!

 >If you wanted to make a change to this tutorial like an update or adding a photo or fixing a typo or adding a section on functionality, then you would:
 1. open the tutorial index file using Sulbime Text